The Coaxial Arts Foundation Spring 2024 Membership Drive + Fundraiser has begun!

 -Coaxial Arts

-Coaxial Arts Foundation is thrilled to announce LA-based multidisciplinary artist Dulce Soledad Ibarra as our March 2024 Artist in Residence.
+Coaxial Arts Foundation is thrilled to announce interdisciplinary artist Amina Cruz as our October 2024 Artist in Residence.

 RSVP